 Previously, as Minister of State for Law and Gender, since she joined the Yameen Administration, Dr. Hala was entrusted with the responsibility to lead the government’s Gender Policy; to empower women socially, economically and politically and to ensure zero tolerance for violence against women.
 Further, Dr. Hala also led the Ministry’s work for the protection and promotion of the rights of children.

-delegation to Geneva in February 2015.
+Ambassador Hala lead the preparatory work for the review meeting of the UN Convention Against All Forms of Discrimination Against Women (CEDAW).
+Further, she was a member of the high level delegation to Geneva in February 2015 for the CEDAW Review.
 She also attended the UNGA Special Session on Population and Development in New York, in September 2014.
-In October 2014, Dr. Hala also attended the 5th Ministerial Conference on Women’s Development in Organisation of the Islamic Conference (OIC) Member States.
-In November 2014, Dr. Hala led the Maldives Delegation at the Asian and Pacific Conference on Gender Equality and Women’s Empowerment: Beijing +20 held in Bangkok.
+In October 2014, Ambassador Hala also attended the 5th Ministerial Conference on Women’s Development in Organisation of the Islamic Conference (OIC) Member States.
+In November 2014, Ambassador Hala led the Maldives Delegation at the Asian and Pacific Conference on Gender Equality and Women’s Empowerment: Beijing +20 held in Bangkok.
 She was also on the four-member Resource Persons Panel on deliberations on the economic empowerment of women at this Conference.

 Upon completion of her doctorate in July 2004 as a Commonwealth Scholar in the UK, she returned to her post as Director General at the President’s Office, Maldives.
 She initially joined the President’s Office in May 1989 as a Research Officer at the Foreign Relations Division and had risen through the ranks to a political post.
 She was appointed as Deputy Minister, Cabinet Division at the President’s Office in July 2006.
 Dr. Hala travelled extensively throughout her professional career and has been on the Maldives official delegation at several regional and international gatherings such as the SAARC Summit, the Commonwealth Summit and the UN General Assembly and international environmental forums.